rcristian/CRDTIntro/README.md

 ## Agenda

-A practical way (CRDTs) of reasoning about consistency
+A practical way (CRDTs) of reasoning about consistency in distributed systems

 Goal: give you a key to (one of) the 1000's doors in the consistency kingdom; *a DIY formula* in the realm of consistency models